deNBI/bibigrid_clum/readme.md

 ## The Cluster
 ### Starting the cluster
 `bibigrid create -i bibigrid.yaml -vv` creates the cluster with a verbose verbose output - great for us to see what's happening.
 Cluster creation time depends on the chosen flavor and the overall load of the cloud and will take up to 15 minutes.
+Create ends with a helpful output informing you on the available follow up actions.

-### List Running Cluster
+### List Running Clusters
 Since several clusters can run simultaneously in a single project, listing all running clusters can be useful:

 Execute `bibigrid list -i bibigrid.yaml`.
 You will receive a general overview of all clusters started in your project.
 You will see your cluster there, but also the clusters of other users in the same project.

-### Cluster SSH Connection
+### Cluster SSH Connection (optional)

 After a successful setup, BiBiGrid will print some information.
 For example: